Self-Organization and Artificial Life: Domains

 \subsection{Hard ALife}

 Robots can be considered to be life-like artifacts in their ability to sense their physical environment and take action in response.
 Physical agents, even very simple ones, can evoke in the observer a particularly strong sense of being animate.
-From W. Grey Walter's tortoises \citep{walter1950,walter1951machine}, to simple machines based on the principles of Braitenberg's vehicles \citep{Braitenberg:1986}, to other reactive robots \citep{Brooks1989}, to recent biomimetic and bioinspired designs \citep{SaranliEtAl2001,WoodEtAl2013,KimWensing2017}, building artificial life as physically embodied hardware allows it to exploit the rich dynamics underlying the interaction between itself and its environment, so that even simple mechanisms and behavioral rules can confer sophisticated life-like attributes to limited machines \citep{Simon1969}.
-Still higher complexity can be attained either by increasing the sophistication of a single robot, or by increasing the number of robots in a system that, through the resulting interaction and self-organization, can then evince more sophisticated abilities collectively, from adaptive responses to group decision making.
+From W. Grey Walter's tortoises \citep{walter1950,walter1951machine}, to simple machines based on the principles of Braitenberg's vehicles \citep{Braitenberg:1986}, from behaviour-based reactive robots \citep{Brooks1989} to recent biomimetic and bioinspired designs \citep{SaranliEtAl2001,WoodEtAl2013,KimWensing2017}, ALife built into machines stems from the rich dynamics underlying the interaction between the embodied agent and its environment, so that even simple mechanisms and behavioral rules can confer sophisticated life-like attributes to limited machines \citep{Simon1969}.
+Complex ALife forms can be attained either by increasing the sophistication of a single robot, or by increasing the number of robots in a system that, through the resulting interaction and self-organization, can then display more sophisticated abilities collectively, from adaptive responses to group decision making.